NEW Bare Metal Servers with 20G Dedicated Unmetered Bandwidth 20G Dedicated Unmetered Servers Read more STATUS

 • Sensor ingestion

-These pipelines need to be pipeline-ized and searched upon across distributed compute clusters in real-time.
+Those pipelines can then be 'pipeline-ized' and searched across all clusters that are doing distributed compute in real-time.

 In moving to bigger hardware for big data workloads, one typically thinks first about needed bandwidth.
 But capacity, the scaling cost of the nodes, and the underlying cost model also matter.